josshsmith/neptune_pink/README.md

 - Props -> City cat 3D model, idk what else we could do.
 - Maintain a group wiki -> This github will need to have a wiki pages as seen in project overview tasks.

-### Project Overview Tasks for Group Wiki
+### Project Overview Tasks for Group Wiki - Must be done for Milestone!
 - Write a project description
 - Need 5 KPIs -> As seen above
-- Write a system overview -> Hardware Architecture, Top Level Flowchar
+- Write a system overview -> Hardware Architecture, Top Level Flowchart
 - Snesor Integration - What sensors, what data, etc.
 - Wireless Network, IoT Protocols, or Web Dashboards
 - Algorithm Schemes Used
 - DIKW Pyramid Abstraction
-- Daily Prohect updates
+- Daily project updates